Hospice Care in Skilled Nursing Facilities

 Residents who receive hospice services remain under the care of the nursing home physician, with our medical director available for consultation if needed.

+We are contracted with most nursing home facilities throughout Orange and Sullivan counties.
 Our interdisciplinary teams provide the skills and expertise that will improve quality of life by providing extra care for your loved one and attend residence care plan meetings.

 We can offer Hospice Aide Specialists for extra one on one care three to five days a week.
 Families are so thankful for the added care providing: